AchilleasB/rose_tracker_app/README.md

 ### 2. Tracking Features

 - **Rose Identification**:
-  - Unique ID assignment for each detected rose
+  - Unique ID assignment for each detected rose using BoTSORT
-  - Persistent tracking across frames
+  - Persistent tracking across frames with high accuracy
-  - Handling of temporary occlusions
+  - Robust handling of occlusions and complex scenarios
   - Automatic cleanup of inactive roses

 - **Performance Monitoring**: